Chime (novel): Synopsis

 Chime is narrated by Briony Larkin, a young woman growing up in the small town of Swampsea.
-For years she has hidden two secrets: that she is a witch and that her powers have caused harm to many people, including her twin sister Rose and her stepmother.
+For years she has hidden two secrets: that she is a witch with the second sight and that her powers have caused harm to many people, including her twin sister Rose and her stepmother.
 While they were children, Briony grew jealous of the sudden amount of attention that their stepmother was paying to Rose and caused Rose to fall off of a swing set.
 The fall left Rose brain damaged and unable to live as she would have otherwise.
-Briony feels extreme guilt and self-hatred over the accident, which is further exacerbated by Briony blaming herself for stepmother's death.
+Briony feels extreme guilt and self-hatred over the accident, which is further exacerbated by Briony blaming herself for the death of her stepmother, who is believed to have died by suicide by arsenic poisoning.
 That the Old Ones, the supernatural beings in the nearby swamp, are constantly begging her to write stories about them in order to ensure that they are remembered only adds to her stress.
-She used to write constantly, only for everything to get burned when the house caught on fire.
+She used to write constantly, only for all her writing to be burned when she set fire to her house's library.

-Briony learns that the swamp is to be drained, which has prompted the Boggy Man, the strongest of the Old Ones, to unleash a sickness over the town.
+Briony learns that the swamp is to be drained, which has prompted the Boggy Mun, the strongest of the Old Ones, to unleash a sickness over the town.
 Despite wanting to remain alone to ensure that she does not harm anyone else, Briony begins to fall for Eldric, whose father is responsible for the swamp draining.
-She manages to temporarily stall the draining by way of sabotaging the machine that would drain the swamp, but must discover a way to convince the townspeople that the swamp cough is the result of the Boggy Man attempting to defend his home and that the project must stop.
+She manages to temporarily stall the draining by way of sabotaging the machine that would drain the swamp, but must discover a way to convince the townspeople that the swamp cough is the result of the Boggy Mun attempting to defend his home and that the project must stop.
 During this time Briony spends much of her time with Eldric, but also fends off the advances of Cecil, the son of the local Judge.
 When the beautiful Leanne arrives in town, Briony takes an instant disliking to her especially when she begins to steal away Eldric's attention.